cityofaustin/Residential-Permitting/_projects/shed/apply.md

 ### 3. Floor plan

-The floor plan must be drawn to scale either by hand or on a computer.
-The floor plan can be prepared by you or a licensed professional.
-If possible, use graph paper to make it easier to draw to scale.
+The shed’s floor plan must be drawn to scale either by hand or on a computer and can be prepared by you or a hired professional.
+If possible, use graph paper to make drawing to scale easy for you.
+We highly suggest you draw your floor plan on 3 pages for clarity.
+If the reviewers can’t understand your drawings, your project will be rejected.

+Use a separate page for each of the following items:

+* Existing walls and features to be demolished,
+* Existing walls and features that will remain,
+* Your proposed floor plan.

 {% include diagram.html diagram="floor-plan" %}

 ### 4. Elevation plan

-The elevation plan must be drawn to scale either by hand or on a computer.
-The elevation plan can be prepared by you or a licensed professional.
-For prefabricated sheds, plans from the manufacturer along with a [Structural Verification Report]({{ site.url }}/assets/applications-and-forms/Structural_Verification_Report_citylogo.pdf) from a licensed engineer or architect may be submitted instead of an elevation plan.
+The elevation plan of your proposed addition or extension must be drawn to scale either by hand or by using a CAD program and can be prepared by you or a hired professional.
+Again, use graph paper if you’re hand drawing the elevation plan.
+See examples.

 {% include diagram.html diagram="elevation" %}